microsoft/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 1. Navigate back to the **Azure AD B2C** blade that was opened in the last task.

 2. To enable sign-up on your application, you will need to create a sign-up policy.
 This policy describes the experiences consumers will go through during sign-up and the contents of tokens the application will receive on successful sign-ups.
-Select **User flows (policies)** link on the left menu and then **+New user flow** link at the top of the blade.
+Select **User flows** link on the left menu and then **+New user flow** link at the top of the blade.

     ![In the Azure Portal, on the left, Azure AD B2C - User Flows selected.](media/2019-03-28-12-17-22.png "Azure AD B2C - User Flows selected")